Poomon001/cover-letter-maker/readME.md

 2. Ask users to a few info needed for their cover letter
 3. Extract the info entered by users
 4. Generate some necessary info
-5. Format, Beautify and substitute the info into a prepared model
+5. Format, beautify and substitute the info into a prepared model
 6. Assemble all sections and return a well-done cover letter to users

 ## Key skills